 Some people get caught up in the rapture of the resolution and start to make wild claims.
-But without a real plan to reach these goals, they will remain empty claims.
+Without a real plan, those claims are empty.
 I’ve been that guy before.
-And it took me taking a hard look in the mirror and accepting responsibility for me to change.
+Nothing changed until I built structure and took responsibility.

 There are three things you must do to keep your New Year’s fitness resolutions.